Power in High-Dimensional Testing Problems: Asymptotic enhanceability in high dimensions

-We can now present our final result. { \begin{theorem} Suppose the double array of experiments \eqref{eqn:darray} satisfies Assumptions \ref{as:lan} and \ref{as:compfin}.
+If for any two natural numbers $d_1 < d_2$ it holds that $K_{d_1} = K_{d_1, d_2}$, then Assumption \ref{as:compfin} is seen to be satisfied by a sufficiency argument; see Section \ref{sec:Exas2} for details. \end{continuance} We can now present our final result. \begin{theorem} Suppose the double array of experiments \eqref{eqn:darray} satisfies Assumptions \ref{as:lan} and \ref{as:compfin}.
 Then, for every non-decreasing and unbounded sequence $d(n)$ in $\N$ every sequence of tests with asymptotic size smaller than one is asymptotically enhanceable. \end{theorem}

-The proof of this theorem is given in Section \ref{sec:proofthm} where we replace Assumption \ref{as:compfin} with a slightly weaker asymptotic version.} While Theorem \ref{thm:main2} establishes the existence of a range of sufficiently slowly non-decreasing unbounded $d(n)$ along which every test is asymptotically enhanceable, Theorem \ref{thm:main} strengthens this property to hold for \textit{any} non-decreasing unbounded $d(n)$. {This stronger conclusion comes from adding Assumption \ref{as:compfin}, which now allows one to transfer properties of experiments with slowly increasing $d(n)$ (established through Theorem \ref{thm:main2}) to properties of experiments with quickly increasing $d(n)$.}
+The proof of this theorem is given in Section \ref{sec:proofthm} where we replace Assumption \ref{as:compfin} with a slightly weaker asymptotic version.
+While Theorem \ref{thm:main2} establishes the existence of a range of sufficiently slowly non-decreasing unbounded $d(n)$ along which every test is asymptotically enhanceable, Theorem \ref{thm:main} strengthens this property to hold for \textit{any} non-decreasing unbounded $d(n)$.
+This stronger conclusion comes from adding Assumption \ref{as:compfin}, which now allows one to transfer properties of experiments with slowly increasing $d(n)$ (established through Theorem \ref{thm:main2}) to properties of experiments with quickly increasing $d(n)$.